uviclibraries/rstudio/basics-importing-data.md

 powerful.
 A package is a compilation of functions (data sets, code, documentations and tests) external to R that provide it with additional capabilities.
-For example, if you want to calculate the skewness and kurtosis of a distribution, you will to install an additional package called “moments”that has those functions, as they are not available in base R.
+For example, if you want to calculate the skewness and kurtosis of a variable or distribution, you will need to install an additional package called “moments” that has those functions, as they are not available in base R.

 We can install packages in the console using the `install.packages()` function.
 You should use the console and **not** the code editor to run